Revolution in the Head: The Beatles' Records and the Sixties: Critical response

 Revolution in the Head drew a favourable response from critics.
 The Guardian's Richard Williams wrote "no other critic ... contributed more to an enlightened enjoyment of the work of the Beatles."
 Music journalist John Bergstrom said the book surpassed Mark Lewisohn's earlier Sessions as the de facto factual reference for the group's recording career, adding that it "will leave you scrambling to your Beatles collection for a new listen rather than a familiar or nostalgic one, and that is quite an accomplishment".
 John Harris described it in 2012 as "a triumph of musical and cultural scholarship ... one of those books that can be reread endlessly."

 Stephen Thomas Erlewine highlighted Revolution in the Head as a "massive achievement", "influential" and one of the best books about the Beatles, but decreed that MacDonald is "exacting and not overly generous" with his criticism.
 Erlewine added: "He's quick to dismiss songs he deems as throwaways, sometimes ascribing emotional attributes to the Beatles that aren't entirely supported by the text."
 Charles Shaar Murray noted that the book clearly displayed MacDonald's favouritism towards mid-1960s pop, but nevertheless said anyone wanting to disagree "is going to have to argue as cogently and energetically as he does".

-By 2007, Paul McCartney had read the book and disputed the accuracy of MacDonald's readings.
-In a 2014 interview, he called it "a good book to just dip into", but felt irritated when inaccurate assertions from such "a very highly respected tome" are propagated as facts.
+By 2007, Paul McCartney had read the book and disputed the accuracy of MacDonald's readings, showing disappointment at personal interpretations of songs being ambiguously treated as canonical.
+In a 2014 interview, he called it "a good book to just dip into", but felt irritated at the possibility of assertions from the book, "a very highly respected tome", continuing to be propagated as facts.